cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 #### Controls

-The value for *`stringData`* in the K8s Secret resource is a String of user input values.
-To guarantee that this field is not manipulated for malicious purposes, we are validating this input.
+We accept user input via the *`stringData`* in the K8s Secret resource.
+Kubernetes mitigates vulnerabilities in the Secret resource by encoding the string when the Secret is created or updated.

 The values placed in `custom-values.yaml` are determined by the user.
 To guarantee that the parameters we accept have not been manipulated for malicious purposes, we will supply a JSON schema to impose an expected structure on input.